This (Updated) guide reviews all of the best dog foods for Maltese this year.

 What fruits should you avoid feeding your Maltese?

-One should generally avoid feeding their Maltese cherries and grapes and raisins.
+One should generally avoid feeding their Maltese cherries, grapes, and raisins.
 You should also avoid feeding them fruits with pits due to the danger of choking.

 Related: